JDHooker/CYBERSPAN-Manim-Animation/README.md

 Created by John - Summer 2025

+See the [webpage version](https://jdhooker.github.io/CYBERSPAN-Manim-Animation/) for the ability to click on and play videos.

 This repository's code creates a simple video that gives an overivew of CYBERSPAN using [Manim](https://www.manim.community/), a python animation library.